 October is the time to plant garlic in New England—it is planted during the fall because the cloves must be exposed to cooler ground temperatures before they can begin to grow.
 They will remain in a suspended state throughout the winter and begin growing full force in the spring when the temperatures are warmer.
 Garlic cloves must be planted separately and not clustered together or as a whole garlic.
 Green shoots will appear in the spring.

-Do you have any perennial favorites that you plant in the fall?
+What fall planting tips do you follow?
+Do you have any perennial favorites that you plant?